Help

 From the Assign Test list, you can assign tests to participants.

 The list in front of the button allows you to filter to see only the tests for a particular tutorial.
-With the All Tests option, all the tests for all the tutorials (available to you) are displayed in the Test Assignment list.
+With the All Tests option, all the tests for all the tutorials (available to us) are displayed in the Test Assignment list.

 Next to the names of the tests, you can see how many students have started to complete the test so far, how many have completed it, and what percentage of them have succeeded in meeting the required level.

-You can abort the tests by clicking the End Test function by clicking the menu icon at the end of the line .
+you can abort the tests by clicking the End Test function by clicking the menu icon at the end of the line .
 Participants who are currently working on the test will be notified in a pop-up window that they will not be able to continue completing, and their current results will be saved.

 Track the completion of tests